Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Take time to recognize these significant achievements.

 Enter a search request and press enter.
 Press Esc or the X to close.

-Early application is strongly encouraged.
+Due to the rolling admissions process, early application is strongly encouraged.

 The best time to apply is during the months of July, August or September.
-We begin the interview selection process in mid August and begin interviewing in September.
+We begin the interview selection process in mid-August and begin interviewing in September.